brightinteractive/feincms/README.rst

 Quickstart
 ----------

-You can find a short quickstart guide at QUICKSTART.rst
+You can find a short quickstart guide at QUICKSTART.rst (or just run ./quickstart-virtualenv.sh).

 Optional Packages
 -----------------